Skip to content

 How to reach 3 months of expenses (Stages 2 and 3)

 Automate a fixed transfer on payday.
-This is the most important step.
 Set up an automatic transfer from your checking account to your HYSA on the same day you get paid.
 Before you see the money, before you can spend it.
 Start with whatever you can sustain: $100, $200, $400 per paycheck.
-Increase by $25 every month as you adjust.
+Increase by $25 every month.

 Bank every windfall.
-Tax refund, work bonus, birthday money, rebate checks, cash back redemptions, stimulus payments, side gig income.
+Tax refund, work bonus, birthday money, rebate checks, side gig income.
 All of it goes into the emergency fund until you hit your target.
-This alone can cut months off your timeline.
-The average US tax refund is around $3,100.
-That is more than a full month of expenses for many people.
+The average US tax refund is around $3,100 — more than a full month of expenses for many people.

 Use round-up savings.
 Apps like Acorns and Chime round up every purchase to the nearest dollar and save the difference.
-A $4.30 coffee saves $0.70.
-It sounds tiny, but it adds $20 to $40/month on autopilot with zero effort.
-Not life-changing, but it accelerates the process.
+Adds $20 to $40/month on autopilot with zero effort.

 The math: how fast can you build 3 months?